Making haircare child’s play

 Hair may come away with the scales, but don’t panic, as it will soon grow back.

-However, says Shelby, if your baby’s scalp looks red or might be infected or the cradle cap spreads to the face or body, always speak to your doctor or other healthcare professional.
+However, says Chloe, if your baby’s scalp looks red or might be infected or the cradle cap spreads to the face or body, always speak to your doctor or other healthcare professional.

 Child haircare at home: getting the basics right